-It is crucial to comprehend and plan for these interdependencies in order to make sure that the efforts of each team are directed toward a single, project-specific objective.
-This objective is far simpler to accomplish if you have PI planning in place.
+What is PI Planning?Since there are so many geographically and functionally dispersed teams whose work is interconnected, every successful company starts small and grows to size.
+It is crucial to comprehend and plan for these interdependencies to ensure that each team's efforts are directed toward a single, project-specific objective.
+This objective is far simpler if you have PI planning in place.

-In the process of developing lean-agile software, the SAFe® kind of organization is employed.
+1. Scaled Agile Framework® (SAFe®)In developing lean-agile software, the SAFe® kind of organization is employed.
 Its guidelines aim to increase the agility of large teams and organizations so they can produce high-quality products quickly.

-The ART is a collection of many Agile teams that work together to create and deliver certain solutions.
+2. Agile Release Train (ART)The ART is a collection of many Agile teams that work together to create and deliver certain solutions.
 The train typically has 50 to 125 people working together to create and implement particular solutions.

-A period of time set out for solution planning, development, testing, and feedback.
+3. Program Increment (PI)A time for solution planning, development, testing, and feedback.
 This period of time typically lasts 4 to 8 weeks.
 The ART will finish the following four tasks in this time frame:

 - Plan: This is where PI planning comes in.

 - Do: Execute the PI plan.

 - Check: Check the solution with a system demo.